10htts/Docker-faas/docs/WEB_UI.md

 ## Security Notes

-- Passwords are not stored; only gateway URL and username are remembered.
+- Passwords are not stored; the UI uses short-lived auth tokens.
 - Sessions expire after 30 minutes of inactivity.
 - Secrets are not exposed in the UI.
 - Debug mode surfaces a warning when enabled.
 - Metrics are fetched from `/system/metrics` and require gateway auth.
+- Build output is capped server-side; entries may be marked truncated.